 A condition usually caused by a herniated disc pressing against one of the nerves in the back causing pain.
 The pain travels down the back and into the legs.

 Dislocations occur when vertebra are thrown out of alignment.
 Spinal instability and spinal cord compression can occur when the vertebra become dislocated.
 Treatments include back braces and stabilization surgery.

 Back sprains occur when the ligaments that hold the bones of the spinal column in place become stretched or torn.

 Similar to a sprain, except in a back strain the muscles or tendons in the back become stretched or torn.

 Spinal Cord Injuries/Paralysis

 Paralysis occurs when signals from the brain are unable to be transmitted to other parts of the body due to a spinal injury.
 Paraplegia describes paralysis of the legs; quadriplegia is paralysis of the arms and legs.

 Back injuries resulting from medical mistakes.

-Long-Term Consequences of Spinal Cord Injury
+What are Long-Term Consequences of Spinal Cord Injury?

 Those who have sustained spinal cord injury may suffer dire physical and emotional impairments involving loss of movement, strength, sensation, as well as complications with bowel and bladder control, impotence, and varying levels of pain and spasms.